oliveryh/battlestation/README.md

-# battlestation
+# BattleStation

-Salt configuration for my Ubuntu environment
+BattleStation is a salt configuration for my Ubuntu workstation.

+## Running a State

+1. Navigate to the location of the checkout out git repo
+2. Type in the following command `sudo salt-call state.apply --local --retcode-passthrough --file-root=$(pwd)/state <state>`